verySmolBrain/Capstone-Project/README.md

 ### Docker Compose

-Run the following command to start the project:
+Docker is not strictly necessary but it makes running the application very easy as it is platform agnostic.
+Simply install [Docker Desktop](https://www.docker.com/products/docker-desktop/) here then open your terminal in the project root directory and run the following command to start the project:

 ```sh
 docker compose up